JoLeed/FluffySettings/README.md

     }

-If you want to pass any settings add the following line to the class:
+If you want to pass any settings, just add the following line to the class:

         public SettingsModel(bool autosv) : base(autoSave: autosv) { } // This part is important when you want to pass your instance parameters